Group-Equivariant Diffusion Models for Lattice Field Theory: Building diffusion models for LQFT

 A forward diffusion process can be written as a stochastic differential equation (SDE):

-Here, $\phi_t$ is the state of the system (or field configuration) at diffusion time $t$, $f(\phi_t, t)$ represents a deterministic drift term, and $dW$ is the increment of a Wiener process---a Gaussian term of zero mean and variance $|dt|$.
+Here, $\phi_t$ is the state of the system (or field configuration) at diffusion time $t$, $f(\phi_t, t)$ represents a deterministic drift term, and $dW$ is the increment of a Wiener process with zero mean and variance $|dt|$.
 In general, $\sigma$ may also be time-dependent, but we suppress this for now and work with a constant diffusion coefficient.

-By setting the drift term to zero, we can define a diffusion model in the framework of machine learning and train it via the algorithms presented in Sec.~\ref{sec:training}.
+By setting the drift term to zero, we can define a diffusion model in the framework of machine learning and train it via the algorithms presented in section~\ref{sec:training}.
 However, a constant $\sigma$ may require exponentially large time for the diffusion process to lose information about the initial distribution of $\phi_0$.
 A more efficient approach is to add a non-vanishing drift term $f(\phi_t) = -\gamma\phi_t$ for $\gamma > 0$, which transforms the forward process into

 This choice accelerates the loss of information while still enabling the use of the same simple algorithms as those employed in the case of vanishing drift.

 The solution to the SDE at time $t > 0$ can be expressed in closed form: